 In order to get the most use out of them, samples are often re-used by different researchers on different projects in the Cardiff lab – sometimes until they have been completely used up and nothing is left for potential future use.
 The sharing of samples and related data, however, can be problematic too as it raises questions of ownership.
 Who actually owns the samples that are being stored in the freezers of the Cardiff lab?
 Cardiff University?
 The person who collected them?
 The country the samples were taken from or maybe any other stakeholders involved in the project?

 Not all of the samples always make it back to Cardiff.
 Due to the requirement for researchers in this area to adhere to the Nagoya Protocol, which ensures “the fair and equitable sharing of benefits arising from the utilization of genetic resources, thereby contributing to the conservation and sustainable use of biodiversity” and various other regulatory processes, some of the material is stored in other laboratories abroad.
 Still, the freezers in Cardiff are packed with individually labelled samples ranging from worms to flycatcher faeces and otter spray.
 There is no global or even UK national standardised protocol.
 This implies all researchers, even researchers at the same institution, label and store samples as they see fit.
 Some use ethanol to store their samples in, while others decide against it (sometimes even for personal reasons such as sensitivity to the smell).
 Although the content of each freezer is recorded in a database, I am told that the labelling of samples remains quite a personal matter.
 The result are handwritten labels with all sorts of abbreviations and descriptions, which often remain illegible to anyone but the samples’ owner.
-Everyone keeps lab books, which are hand-written and/or sometimes digital notes of their fieldwork (including sample information, experiments, as well as gels, graphs and notes on experiments and results, and their evaluation) and are thus very personal and are often illegible to other members of the lab group.
+Although everyone is required to log their samples in a shared Excel spreadsheet, the researchers also keep lab books, which are hand-written and/or sometimes digital notes of their fieldwork (including sample information, experiments, as well as gels, graphs and notes on experiments and results, and their evaluation) and are thus very personal and are often illegible to other members of the lab group.
 In response to this, the Frozen Ark is aiming to introduce a more standardised method of labelling samples across the UK.